Join our professionals' network for social workers, academics and other professionals with an interest in kinship care.

 Kinship Reach is a time-limited and remote intervention for kinship families.
 It is a trauma-informed approach and uses a solution-focused model, working towards a key goal and identifying strengths that carers can use to improve family outcomes.

-Kinship Reach is provided by Kinship Family Workers (many who are kinship carers themselves) who offer telephone-based or video-call support to kinship carers.
+Kinship Reach is provided by Kinship family workers (many of whom are kinship carers themselves) who offer telephone-based or video-call support to kinship carers.

 It follows a partnership model which requires collaboration with local authority partners.
 It supports kinship carers to: